jbengtsson/thor-scsi-lib/README.rst

   N\.
 Wirth *PASCAL-S: A Subset and its Implementation* `Institut für Informatik (1975).`_

   .. _`Institut für Informatik (1975).`: http://pascal.hansotten.com/uploads/pascals/PASCAL-S%20A%20subset%20and%20its%20Implementation%20012.pdf

-However, it still needed to be restructored/redesigned into a *Pascal beam dynamics library*; standard practise in software engineering.

 DA-Pascal
 The CERN Classic collaboration -> Thor, 1992, by implementing a *polymorphic number class with reference counting*.